 On our website, we have a full page explaining your insurance options, including externally arranged cover.
 We let you know what exclusions there are and we relate it all to the interlinked issue of Security Bonds with another dedicated page.
 Our complete Terms and Conditions are also shown on a specific page.

-A $3,750 “standard” insurance excess (or whatever acronym they may use) is not a $3,750 liability limit and a reduction to $350 is not a full reduction if you learn in the fine print that there is no cover for hail damage, either no cover or a higher excess for “single vehicle accidents”, no cover or a higher excess for theft, no cover for interior damage and no cover for glass or tyre damage and that it is all "plus GST".
+A $3,750 standard insurance excess (or whatever acronym they may use) is not a $3,750 liability limit and a reduction to $350 is not a full reduction if you learn in the fine print that there is no cover for hail damage, either no cover or a higher excess for Single Vehicle Incidents, no cover or a higher excess for theft, no cover for interior damage and no cover for glass or tyre damage and that it is all "plus GST".

 Think about what you might be up for if you hit an animal that suddenly runs in front of your car; someone bangs their face on the windscreen, breaks the screen and their nose and scatters blood all over the interior.
-(Single vehicle accident, glass damage, probably tyre damage, interior damage, plus GST) – even worse if it was a hail storm that drove the animal into your path.
+(Single Vehicle Incident, glass damage, probably tyre damage, interior damage, plus GST) and even worse if it was a hail storm that drove the animal into your path.

 With us, you could have a maximum liability of just $275 at a cost of $49.50 for a full week and only $2.50 per day thereafter.
-It’s called MaxiSafe.
+We call this package MaxiSafe.

-I suggest that you always read the fine print and don’t be afraid to ask:
+I suggest that you always read the fine print and don not be afraid to ask:

 I know that I will never rent a car without knowing the answers to these questions.

-It may well be cheaper than the car rental company’s offer, but if they exclude a certain item (as opposed to having a different liability limit); it will not be covered by your privately arranged protection.
+It may well be cheaper than the car rental company offer, but if the rental company excludes a certain item (as opposed to having a different liability limit); it will not be covered by your privately arranged protection.
 This is because the cover you buy is to indemnify you against your liability in respect of the insurance excess, not in respect of uninsured occurrences.